-- A high fever, (over 101°) severe nausea and vomiting, continued dizziness or incoherent behavior, such as hallucinations. - Sudden onset of sharp pain - Consistent sharp pain or any pain that cannot be controlled by your pain medication. - Bright red skin that is hot to the touch in the surgical region. - Excessive bleeding or fluid seeping through the incisions. - A severely misshapen breast or bruising that is localized to one breast or region of the chest. - Swelling or tenderness in legs.
+- A high fever, (over 101°) severe nausea and vomiting, continued dizziness or incoherent behavior, such as hallucinations. - Sudden onset of sharp pain - Consistent sharp pain or any pain that cannot be controlled by your pain medication. - Bright red skin that is hot to the touch in the surgical region. - Excessive bleeding or fluid seeping through the incisions. - A severely misshapen breast or bruising that is localized to one breast or region of the chest, or at the donor site. - Leg swelling, calf pain/tenderness